mongoose182/Columbia-XRP/README.md

 * Technologies implemented: RippleNet operates using a system referred to as a "Unique Node List (UNL)", which is comprised of over 150 validators.
 This differs from more conventional blockchain methods, such as proof of work or proof of stake.
 A transaction is            approved only when at least 80% of "trusted" validators agree on the transaction.
 Trusted validators are determined by Ripple Labs itself.
 (Source 5)

 ## Landscape
-* Domain: Ripple Labs, Inc. is a company that primarily operates in the domain of blockchain and digital payments within the financial industry.
+* Domain: Ripple Labs is a company that primarily operates in the domain of blockchain and digital payments within the financial industry.
 * Trends & Innovations: Ripple has succeeded in creating a suitable alternative to traditional money moving solutions.
 So much so that other financial giants are creating crypto alternatives.
 Accordingg to Paypal, having recently created their own stablecoin: "Fully-backed, regulated stablecoins have the potential to transform payments in web3 and digitally native environments."
 It is only a matter of time before other large peer to peer finance companies follow suit.
 (Source 6)
 * Relevant Competitors:
   Other major cryptos: Bitcoin and Ethereum among others present widely used, fast methods for exchanging currencies and money